DeveloperDunne/Space-Quiz/README.md

 - Favicon was taken from [Favicon.io](https://favicon.io/).
 - The background picture was taken from [HD Wallpapers](https://www.hdwallpapers.in/purple_pink_galaxy_space_stars_nebula_hd_space-wallpapers.html)

-### Achknowledements and Credits:
+### Acknowledements and Credits:

 - Ideas were taken from the Code Institute's Love Maths project and google for design ideas.
-- W3 Schools and copyprogramming.com was used to combat any issues with code or if I was stuck (e.g - how to disable hover effect once answer selected & appending child elements).
+- W3 Schools and copyprogramming.com was used to combat any issues with code or if I was stuck (e.g. - how to disable the hover effect once the answer selected & appending child elements).
 - W3 School was also used to create a modal on the landing page.
 - I would like to thank the Slack community and my mentor, Medale Oluwafemi for their guidance and support throughout the project.